rgalanakis/robgforpps/_pages/may-2025-bond.md

 Let's get on the same page with a true-enough but simplified definition of what a bond is.

 A bond is a loan, sort of like a mortgage.
-Bondholders (banks) give PPS *principle* ($1.8 billion) upfront and then expect PPS to pay back the *principle plus interest* in the future (like $2.5 billion).
-It's sort of like a mortgage.
+Bondholders (banks) give PPS *principal* ($1.8 billion) upfront and then expect PPS to pay back the *principal plus interest* in the future (like $2.5 billion).

 But what we vote on is an *authorization* for PPS to borrow a certain amount of money (that $1.8 billion) over a given amount of time (32 years).
 This comes in the form of multiple loans (*offerings*) that PPS sells to bondholders every few years.